tateisu/mastodon-streaming-listener/README.md

 Callback is called with POST method.
 Request body is Content-Type 'application/json' and it has following data.

+- instanceUrl : same of specified in /register.
 - tag : same of specified in /register.
 - appId : same of specified in /register.
 - payload : see document of Mastodon's Streaming API.